Curriculum in Bioinformatics and Computational Biology

 710 Bioinformatics Colloquium (1).
 The goal of this course is to expose students to the research interests of BCB faculty and to provide an opportunity for students to present their own work and receive input from their peers and faculty.

-993 Master's Thesis (3).
+993 Master's Research and Thesis (3).
 Students are not accepted for master's program.